poanetwork/deployment-azure/Ceremony/ceremony.md

 # Steps to deploy azure virtual machine to join Oracles-PoA network

 ## 1. Create azure account
-If you already have Microsoft Azure account, you should [login to it](https://login.microsoftonline.com/) and then skip this section.
+If you already have Microsoft Azure account, you should [login](https://azure.microsoft.com/en-us/features/azure-portal/) and then skip this section.
-To signup to Microsoft Azure follow [this link](https://account.azure.com/signup) and click "Create a new Microsoft account".
+To signup to Microsoft Azure follow the link above and click "New to Azure".
 Follow the steps of the registration process.
 You will need to provide and verify your email address and your credit card information.
 After registration is complete, do not sign out.

 ## 2. Generate SSH keys